entando/entando-k8s-operator-integration-test-module/README.md

 ```

 **Notes:**
-* To activate mvn test plugin you need to use a specific profile
+* To activate mvn test plugin you need to use a specific profile (`pre-deployment-verification`)
-* the profile `pre-deployment-verification` is used to execute test without deploy artifacts, but for some test you need a working kubeconfig
+* the profile `pre-deployment-verification` is used to execute test without deploy artifacts, but for some test you need a working kubernetes configuration
 * the profile `post-deployment-verification` is used to execute integration tests which need a deployed artificats
-* environment varible ENTANDO_DEFAULT_ROUTING_SUFFIX to use a selected hostname as prefix in differente test about ingress and other components
+* the environment varible ENTANDO_DEFAULT_ROUTING_SUFFIX is used to select an hostname as prefix in tests about ingress and other components